MIROC-DOC/model_description/org/md_enorg/p-rad.md

  To do so, we have to save the radiation flux,
  If the time is not used for radiation calculation, it is used.
  As for the shortwave radiation,
- Percentage of time (time that is TERM00175) between next calculation time and daylight hours TERM00176 and Using the solar incidence angle factor (TERM00177) averaged over the daylight hours Seeking Flux TERM00178,
+ Percentage of time (time that is TERM00175) between next calculation time (TERM00176) and Using the solar incidence angle factor (TERM00177) averaged over the daylight hours Seeking Flux TERM00178,